huangshuojason/Video-Analysis--DataScience-Group/README.md

 ## Notes

-- The old dictionary-based narrative workflow has been replaced by the cleaned aspect-sentiment CSV.
+- The YouTube narrative workflow uses the cleaned aspect-sentiment CSV directly.
-- The old `hedonism` narrative has been replaced by direct taste columns: `taste_positive` and `taste_negative`.
+- Taste is analyzed as one combined `taste` narrative based on `taste_positive` and `taste_negative`.
-- The notebook emphasizes descriptive patterns and simple country-year associations.
-Correlations should be interpreted as exploratory relationships, not causal effects.
+- The notebook emphasizes descriptive patterns and exploratory OLS regressions at the country-year level.
+Regression coefficients should be interpreted as associations, not causal effects.

 ## References